FAXES/faxstore-themes/Basic Colors/README.md

 # Basic Colors

-Change the navbar and background to a static color to amke things super basic.
+Change the navbar and background to a static color to easily make these changes.

 ---